mquandalle/meteor-typescript-compiler/samples/README.md

 3. Ensure the project is up to date - `meteor update`
 4. Run the demo - `meteor run`
 5. Once application is started, open a browser to http://localhost:3000

+IMPORTANT: the packages folder should be removed in your projects.
+It is used here to test meteor-typescript-compiler locally.